brannerchinese/rc_study_plans/sections/notes_chromebook_chroot_installation.md

  1. Do initial installation.
 Note that Debian `stretch` is needed; `jessie` seems to have a bug that prevents i3 (initially part of my installation) from opening in Debian under the current version of Chrome OS:

     ```bash
-    sudo sh ~/Downloads/crouton -n debian -r stretch -t x11,extension,keyboard,cli-extra,gtk-extra
+    sudo sh ~/Downloads/crouton -n debian -r stretch -t x11,extension,keyboard,cli-extra,gtk-extra,mate-desktop
     ```

     (Source: http://craig-russell.co.uk/2015/07/13/cromebook-debian-i3.html, accessed 20170303.)

-    But if we are doing Ubuntu, use:

-    ```bash
-    sudo sh ~/Downloads/crouton -n ubuntu -t x11,extension,keyboard,cli-extra,gtk-extra,xfce
-    ```

-    In either case, you will be asked for a password if you have not already set one up.
+    You will be asked for a password if you have not already set one up.

     When the installation is correct, the script finishes: